 Individual departments may set deadlines within these time limits.
+These time limits include transfer and validation credit, if any.
 It is important that students complete their programs within the time limits specified.
 Further educational opportunities or employment responsibilities alone will not justify delay in program completion.